--How are may hands balanced?
+-How are my hands balanced?
 Is my melody louder than the harmony?
 Where is the melody?
 Right hand?
 Left hand?
 Both?

 -How is my articulation?
-Am I paying attention to stacatto and legato?
+Am I paying attention to staccato and legato?

 -Do the phrases have a shape and direction?

--Was I being accurate?
-Should I double check any of the notes to make sure that they were right?
+-Was I accurate?
+Should I double-check any of the notes to make sure that they were right?

-In order to achieve accuracy, slow practice is usually necessary, at least initially.
+To achieve accuracy, slow practice is usually necessary, at least initially.
 The student should not be trying to learn a piece with 50% accuracy in the first week, 60% on the second, and so on.
-Instead, 100% accuracy should be the goal from the get go.
+Instead, 100% accuracy should be the goal from the get-go.
 That accuracy is only attainable when the student is given the right tools, and he or she implements them.

 The first problem with practicing slowly is the word “slow.”
-Whenever I ask my students to demonstrate what slow practice is, they usually breeze through the piece or passage in question.
-I usually use one of two practice helps in this instance.
+Whenever I ask my students to demonstrate what deliberate practice is, they usually breeze through the piece or passage in question.
+I typically use one of two practice helps in this instance.
 Either:

--Practice as if you were starring in a passage of a movie, and that passage was shot in slow motion.
+-Practice as if you were starring in a passage of a movie shot in slow motion.

-The second issue with slow practice is that, even on those rare occasions when it actually takes place, the student has a tendency to increase the speed dramatically instead of gradually.
-The metronome can be used a great tool both for practicing slowly and for increasing the speed very gradually.
+The second issue with slow practice is that, even on those rare occasions when it takes place, the student tends to increase the speed dramatically instead of gradually.
+The metronome can be used as an excellent tool both for practicing slowly and for increasing the speed very gradually.

 It could all be boiled down to the following: